jmservera/blog/content/posts/como-montar-un-servicio-de-video-chat.en.md

 Using [multiple linked templates][linkedtemplates] we can get the values from the TURN server deployment and pass them to the web app with a rather clean structure.
 This allows us to deploy in Azure very complex solutions without losing the maintainability of the system with VeryLargeJSON&reg; files.

-For this case I have created a main template that launches another two templates for the resources I need to deploy: the virtual machine and the web app.
+For this case, I have created a main template that launches another two templates for the resources I need to deploy: the virtual machine and the web app.
 In this second one, we need to know the DNS name that has been created for the virtual machine, so we can configure ICE.
-In the first template we need to add something like this at the end:
+In the first template, we need to add something like this at the end:

 ```json
 "outputs": {